odoo/documentation/content/applications/services/helpdesk/overview/receiving_tickets.rst

 information can be edited here, such as:

 - :guilabel:`Type`: which matches an Odoo model value to the field (e.g. `Customer Name`).
-- :guilabel:`Input Type`: to determine what time of input the field should be, like `Text`, `Email`, `Telephone` or `URL`.
+- :guilabel:`Input Type`: to determine what type of input the field should be, like `Text`, `Email`, `Telephone` or `URL`.
 - :guilabel:`Label`: to give the form field a label (e.g. `Full Name`, `Email Address`, etc.).
 Also control the label position on the form by using the nested :guilabel:`Position` options.